-9 Provision of information - additional requirements
+9. Provision of information - additional requirements

-The administrator must provide certain information about time spent on a case, free of charge, upon request by any creditor, director or shareholder of the company.

-The information which must be provided is -
+In any case where the administrator is appointed on or after 1 April 2005 he must provide certain information about time spent on a case, free of charge, upon request by any creditor, director or shareholder of the company.
+The information which must be provided is

-- the total number of hours spent on the case by the administrator or staff assigned to the case; - for each grade of staff, the average hourly rate at which they are charged out; - the number of hours spent by each grade of staff in the relevant period.
+- the total number of hours spent on the case by the administrator or staff assigned to the case: - for each grade of staff, the average hourly rate at which they are charged out; - the number of hours spent by each grade of staff in the relevant period.